BitsRobocon/Recruitment_Tasks_2021/PathPlanning/path_planning.md

 ## Get Started with basic of ROS

-Follow the tutorials given [here](http://wiki.ros.org/ROS/Tutorials)
+Follow the tutorials given [here](http://wiki.ros.org/ROS/Tutorials).
+You can also read [this](https://bitsrobocon.github.io/BlogArticles/IntroducingROS-LinuxofRobotics) blog for an introduction to ROS.

 You should complete the beginner level tutorials, and develop a good understanding of what nodes, topics are and how they communicate.